 A Commencement address is a speech presented to one’s classmates, their parents & guests, and the EHS faculty at the graduation ceremony.
-It might reflect on where the class has been, and it would certainly aspire to inspire the class as it moves forth from EHS.
+It might reflect on where the class has been, and to inspire the graduating class as it moves forth from EHS.

 What would be well-suited for an after-school speakers’ forum?

 Similar to after-school ETV presentations, a speakers’ forum would take place after school on a Wednesday.
 Topics would be suitable for all ages in our community and might include thoughts about politics, student life, growing up, etc.